cjw612/chengwang/README.md

 - Categorized the category of news entries based on the headline and description from a dataset with over 200,000 entries, deploying both classical and deep learning machine learning models.
 - Implemented Principle Component Analysis to perform dimension reduction and feature transformation.
 - Applied Logistic Regression, Support Vector Machine, and Multilayer Perceptron with Bayesian Optimization hyperparameter tuning, achieving a final prediction accuracy of 74% on the best-performing model.

+## Project Experience (Qualitative)

 ### Impact of Xiaohongshu Usage on Young Female's Body Dissatisfaction  [(link)](/assets/xiaohongshu.pdf)

-- Analyzed how social media influences females’ body dissatisfaction with Xiaohongshu as an instance under the instruction of Professor Nanyi Bi from National Taiwan University.
+- Analyzed how social media influences females’ body dissatisfaction with Xiaohongshu as an instance under the instruction of Professor Nanyi Bi from the Department of Information Management at National Taiwan University.
 - Conducted bottom-up thematic analysis and constructed 9 code groups with over 100 codes across 11 in-depth interviews with MAXQDA.
 - Crafted a conceptual model depicting the interplay between social media usage, body dissatisfaction, and body comparison while considering the characteristics of Xiaohongshu's content and usage patterns.

+### The Assurance of Spiritual Powers in Contemporary Taiwanese Folk Religion

+- Co-authored a semester-long research report that conceptualized the assurance of Spiritual Powers in a contemporary Taiwanese context, led by Professor Ke-Hsien Huang from the Department of Sociology at National Taiwan University.
+- Conducted over 10 hours of on-site participant observation to obtain first-hand data.
+- Conceptualized the main argument of the report, drawing inspiration from the Economic paradigm of supply and demand.

 ## Software, Skills, and Languages
 - #### Programming Languages